 Note that all fields present in the database file must also be described in the metadata file (Appendix D).

-Fields (Attributes) in SIGRID-3 Version 3.0 vs Earlier Versions
+Fields (Attributes) in SIGRID-3 Version 3.x vs Earlier Versions

 Field names in SIGRID-3 were carried forward from earlier versions of SIGRID and mostly consist of 2-character identifiers (CT, CA, etc.).
 Version 3.0 retains support for these fields but also adds of the fields found in the Ice Objects Catalogue.
 The Ice Objects Catalogue fields replace earlier SIGRID-3 fields but not necessarily on a one-to-one basis.
 For example, the Ice Objects Catalogue field ICEACT is a direct one-to-one replacement for the SIGRID-3 field CT.
 However, the single Catalogue field ICEAPC replaces the three SIGRID-3 fields CA, CB and CC.
 Table A-1 provides a mapping of the SIGRID-3 fields to those from the Ice Objects Catalogue.
 Note that, in some cases, there is no Ice Objects Catalogue field corresponding to a SIGRID-3 field.
 These cases will have to be examined in future to determine if missing fields are still required.